APR vs. Interest Rate: What’s the Difference?

 Calculating interest on a credit card can be a little more complicated.
 Credit card interest is charged based on your average daily balance and the daily interest rate, which is your card's annual rate divided by 365 (the number of days in a year).
 To make this easier, you can use a credit card payoff calculator to figure out your interest charges.

-The interest rate you'll qualify for depends on your creditworthiness, but is also impacted by benchmark rates influenced by the Federal Reserve.
+Tip: The interest rates you receive when you apply to borrow money depend on your creditworthiness and other factors such as income.
+Interest is also impacted by market conditions and by benchmark rates influenced by the Federal Reserve.

 What Is APR?